 Design

-DotDash has developed a signage suite for the wayfinding and interpretative signage project.
-The signs have been designed to meet wayfinding principles, standards, and regulatory requirements, and include safety input from the Queensland Police Service.
+DotDash developed a signage suite for the wayfinding and interpretative signage project.
+The signs were designed to meet wayfinding principles, standards, and regulatory requirements, and include safety input from the Queensland Police Service.

-A central spine has been identified to improve clarity for hikers and align with existing, informal usage.
+A central spine was identified to improve clarity for hikers and align with existing, informal usage.

-The signs will be made of aluminium coated in micaceous iron oxide paint.
+The signs were made of aluminium coated in micaceous iron oxide paint.
 This is a durable outdoor-grade material to help it last in island conditions.

 Fabrication

-Danthonia Designs is delivering the manufacturing component for the wayfinding and interpretative signage project.
-They have manufactured the signs to be long lasting, while also allowing for easy replacement if needed.
+Danthonia Designs delivered the manufacturing component for the wayfinding and interpretative signage project.
+They manufactured the signs to be long lasting, while also allowing for easy replacement if needed.

 Installation

-Trailworx has been appointed to complete installation for the wayfinding and interpretative signage project, which will begin early December 2025.
-This will require a lot of manual installation due to the remote locations along the trails.
+Trailworx completed the installation for the wayfinding and interpretative signage project in December 2025.
+This required a lot of manual installation due to the remote locations along the trails.

 Do you have a question about the Great Keppel Island (Woppa) Wayfinding and Interpretative Signage project?
 Ask us here...